Viasat/proto-repl/README.md

 # Proto REPL

+## About this Repository / Fork
+We forked this repository to experiment and make improvements for internal use.
+Any improvements which can benefit the community will be PR'd back to the original project.

+## About Proto REPL
 Proto REPL is a Clojure development environment and REPL for [Atom](https://atom.io).
 See the [features](#features) and [installation instructions](#installation).
 See the [proto-repl-demo](https://github.com/jasongilman/proto-repl-demo) project for a demonstration of the features.

 ![A screenshot of Proto REPL](https://github.com/jasongilman/proto-repl/raw/master/front_image.gif)